 See the Mezquita in Córdoba on Day Trips or Stopovers

-The Mezquita Mosque-Cathedral in Córdoba is worth a journey but due to this historic Andalusian city’s favorable location at the crossing off two very busy high-speed railway line networks can easily be seen on day trips or stopovers when traveling by train to other cities such as Seville, Malaga, Granada, Madrid and even Barcelona.
+The Mezquita Mosque-Cathedral in Córdoba is worth a journey but due to this historic Andalusian city’s favorable location at the crossing of two very busy high-speed railway line networks can easily be seen on day trips or stopovers when traveling by train to other cities such as Seville, Malaga, Granada, Madrid, and even Barcelona.

 The Renaissance-Baroque Roman Catholic cathedral built in the heart of the former Islamic prayer hall caused some destruction but 70% of the original mosque built between 786 and 994 survived.

-The highlights of the Mezquita may be seen in an hour or so and few visitors stay a full two hours, although lovers of religious art could possible spend half a day here.
+The highlights of the Mezquita may be seen in an hour or so and few visitors stay a full two hours, although lovers of religious art could possibly spend half a day here.

 Avoiding the Mezquita between 11:00 and 15:00 is generally a good strategy, as most day-trip tour groups visit during these hours.
 Even then, the Mezquita is generally not too unpleasantly busy as it is a vast space.

-Tickets for the Mezquita is only sold onsite — skip-the-line reservations are not possible.
+Tickets for the Mezquita are sold onsite but online skip-the-line reservations tickets are far more sensible.
 If on a tight schedule, consider joining a guided tour to ensure admission at a specific time.

 Travel to Córdoba by Train to See the Mezquita

-Spanish train tickets may be bought from the national operator Renfe but Trainline and Loco2 are often far easier sites to use, amongst others no switching to Spanish at a critical moment if that is an issue, and also offering intercity buses as an option.
+Spanish train tickets may be bought from the national operator Renfe but Trainline is often far easier to use, among others no switching to Spanish at a critical moment if that is an issue and also offering intercity buses as an option.

 Several types of trains are used in the region.
 The MD trains (free seating, no reservations needed or possible) are usually the cheapest and slowest while prices for the high-speed trains (AVE and Avant) vary according to demand.
-In some cases, first class (Preferente) tickets are only a few euro more expensive and may include a meal and drink in the price (not on weekends).
-Also note that refunds are available in many cases making paying a few cents more worth it when booking well in advance.
+In some cases, first-class (Preferente) tickets are only a few euros more expensive and may include a meal and drink in the price (not on weekends).
+Also, note that refunds are available in many cases making paying a few cents more worth it when booking well in advance.

 Prices below are for one-way turista (second class) tickets booked a few days in advance — full fare may be more expensive, especially over vacations, while special deals may be available at quiet times and for early reservations.
 Discounts are usually given for return tickets.